aaps/MCmotions/README.md

 This is a work in progress and without determination or the willingness to code/debug. this code will only fustrate you !

 also the import into blender can take a long time !
+198 seconds of recording, will take 119.5 seconds @ 3998 BOGOMIPS